coolAlias/StructureGenerationAPI/README.md

 - Default offset will place the structure so it never spawns on top of the player
 - Ability to manually change a structure's rotation or offset before spawning
 - Full metadata block rotation compatibility
+- Compatibility with custom blocks; just use addCustomBlockRotation to define its rotation type
 - Set any block as a 'buffer' so your structure spawns more naturally in the environment
 - Custom 'hooks' allow you to define specific behavior for any block set, such as setting tile entity data or spawning entities at that location